PantherXOS/px-artwork/website/posts/10y-birthday-stories.md

 for our own meeting.

-The Guix system meets all my daily needs now, so I have no technical wishes for the future — but I trust in the many creative minds working on advancing the project to come up with nice new ideas.
+The Guix system meets all my daily needs now, so I have no technical wishes for the future — but I trust the many creative minds working on advancing the project to come up with nice new ideas.
 And I wish the human adventure and community building around Guix to continue!